Last updated on December 18th, 2019 at 08:29 am

 For those who do not wish to walk the full 2.25 miles, an optional trail shortens the walk to one mile.

-If you read the many reviews on Tripadvisor.com, you’ll find the only visitors who didn’t love the place are those with high, unmet expectations for wildlife sightings.
+If you read the many reviews on Tripadvisor.com, you’ll find the visitors who didn’t love the place are ones with high, unmet expectations for wildlife sightings.
 My advice?
-Go for the trees and plants, and consider the wildlife a bonus.
+Go for the trees and plants, and consider any wildlife a bonus.

 Packing a picnic?
 There are tables under trees around the parking area and seating on the patio porch or inside next to a snack bar.